 The tcworld China conference board alone will make a selection from the submitted contributions.
 Submitting a contribution does not give anyone the right to participate.
 You will be informed of the tcworld China conference board’s decision without any reasoning being given.

 D. Contractual partner, fee, and reimbursement of costs

-If a contribution is selected by the tcworld China conference board, you will receive an Agreement for Speakers from us.
+If a contribution is selected by the tcworld China conference board, the speaker(s) will be informed by the conference team via email.
+Each contribution can have a maximum of two speakers.
 There is no separate reimbursement of expenses and/or travel costs.
 Expenditure incurred in preparing the contributions and for participant documents is also not reimbursed.
 For this reason, you can take part in the conference for free if the following conditions are met:

-• For panel discussions, debates, discussions: All speakers receive a free conference ticket for the day of the event.
+• For two speakers: Both speakers each receive a free conference ticket for the day of the event.

 E. Announcement and presentation